The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 Ouput: false

-Explaination: No two items have the same name, price, and weigth, so there are no duplicates.
+Explanation: No two items have the same name, price, and weigth, so there are no duplicates.
 ```